tillgrallert/p53a1128b/press-censorship-in-ottoman-bilad-al-sham.md

 # About {#sec-about}

->This paper is a draft to be presented at MESA Annual Meeting 2017 in Washington, DC.
+>This paper is a draft to be presented at MESA Annual Meeting 2017 in Washington, DC, as part of the panel "Regulating Print in the late Ottoman Empire: a new look into the question of censorship" organised by Kathryn Schwartz and myself.
 It is based on a chapter of my dissertation titled "To whom belong the streets?
 Property, propriety, and appropriation: The production of public space in late Ottoman Damascus, 1875-1914" (FU Berlin, 2014).
-To quote this draft please use the DOI displayed above.
+To cite this draft please use the DOI displayed above.

 >The current stable draft of this paper is version [v0.2](https://rawgit.com/tillgrallert/p53a1128b/v0.2/index.html) and it still contains unprocessed references to sources and secondary literature, cross-references, and CriticMarkup.
 To comment / review / annotate that version via hypothes.is click [here](https://via.hypothes.is/https://rawgit.com/tillgrallert/p53a1128b/v0.2/index.html).
 The most recent changes are available [here](https://tillgrallert.github.io/p53a1128b/index.html).